Pre-Exposure Prophylaxis (PrEP)

 • Yes!
 PrEP is safe and effective for people of all genders who are at risk of HIV.

-To learn more about women and PrEP, click here.
+Visit the CDC to learn more about women and PrEP.

 • Most people experience mild side effects such as nausea, headache, or fatigue.
 These usually go away after a few weeks.
 Serious side effects are rare.
 Please reach out to your provider with any concerns regarding side effects.